Quito and 5 Day Galapagos Legend Cruise – Southern Islands

 Following the city tour, you will be driven to the “Middle of the World City” complex, which is located 11 miles north of Quito.
 Here, you will see the monument of the equatorial line, a 98 ft high stone trapezoidal monument with a brass globe on top.
 The monument forms the focal point of a park and leisure area with gift shops and restaurants.
 Overnight in Quito.
 (B)

-Day 3 (Thu): Quito-San Cristobal Airport-Interpretation Center-Tijeretas Hill (San Cristobal).
+Day 3 (Thu): Quito-San Cristobal Airport-Interpretation Center-Frigatebird Hill (San Cristobal Island).

-This coral-sand beach marks the end of our trail, and we head back to the olivine beach we landed on, to swim or snorkel among sea turtles, reef fish, sea lions and, on a good day, white-tipped reef sharks.
+Punta Cormoran and Devil’s Crown.
+On arriving, the observant visitor will notice that olivine, a volcanic crystal, has proffered a subtle green hue on the dark beach.
+Our walk takes us past island-endemic Scalesia plants to a large, shallow, lagoon often inhabited by a variable number of shockingly pink greater flamingoes.
+We continue through a forest of palo santo trees to arrive at a powdery white beach, a nesting area of green turtles.
+As we paddle barefoot in the shallow water we will spot diamond stingrays and white-tipped reef sharks.
+This coral-sand beach marks the end of our trail, and we head back to the olivine beach we landed on, to swim or snorkel amongst sea turtles, reef fish, sea lions and, on a good day, white-tipped reef sharks.
 A small colony of penguins resides on Floreana and can sometimes be observed as well.
-(Duration: one hour walk/one hour snorkeling).
-Overnight aboard the ship.
-(B,L,D)

-Highlands Tortoise Reserve (dry landing).
-In the mountains of Galapagos you can observe different kinds of birds, including tree and ground finches, vermillion flycatchers, paint-billed crakes, yellow warblers, and cattle egrets (usually standing on the tortoises’ shell).
-The journey to the reserve also offers a great opportunity to see contrasting ecosystems.
-The road goes from the coast through the agricultural zone and straight up to the dense humid forests.
-Often, Galapagos Giant Tortoises are seen on the way, wandering through pastures in the paddocks.
-This spot is a bird watchers’ haven since almost every land bird present on the island lives or migrates here.
-(Duration: 45 minute drive/1.5 hour walk).
-Overnight aboard the ship.
-(B,L,D)
+In the mountains of Galapagos, it is possible to admire different kinds of birds, such as tree and ground finches, vermillion flycatchers, paint–billed crakers, yellow warblers, and cattle egrets (usually standing on the tortoises´ shells).
+The journey to the reserve offers great opportunities to see the contrast that the island offers in reference to the variety of ecosystems.
+The road goes from the coast through the agriculture zone straight up to the dense humid forests.
+Often, Galapagos giant tortoises are also seen on the way wandering through pastures in the paddocks.
+This spot is a birdwatcher’s haven since almost every land bird present on the island lives or migrates here.

 Day 8 (Tue): Quito.